ivadomed/model_seg_sc-gm-lesion_human_ms_exvivo_t2star/training_scripts/README.md

 ### Convert from BIDS to nnU-Net file structure

-Before using the nnU-Net model, we convert the dataset from the BIDS format to the nnU-Net fornat:
+Before using the nnU-Net model, we convert the dataset from the BIDS format to the nnUNetv2 fornat, which notably:
+- Merges all segmentation binary files into a single file, giving a specific integer value to each class.

 ~~~
 python ./utils/convert_bids_to_nnunet.py --path-data /path/to/data_extracted --path-out /path/to/nnUNet_raw --taskname TASK-NAME --tasknumber DATASET-ID